pikapods/docs.pikapods.com/faq.md

 If you already pay for your own domain, you can map a subdomain to your pod.
 So your pod will be reachable as e.g. `status.my-domain.com`.
 This is done by adding a CNAME record and setting your pod's pikapod.net domain as target.
 We will also apply for a SSL certificate for this domain.
 So it can take a few minutes before the pod is reachable from the new domain.
 Precise steps for setting a CNAME record vary by provider, but roughly you should check the following:

 1. Take note of your pod's `xxx-yyy.pikapod.net` domain
 2. Ensure no CAA records are set that may prevent us from applying for a SSL certificate.
-If you already use CAA, please also add `sectigo.com`, as mentioned [here](https://zerossl.com/help/troubleshoot/caa-records/).
+If you already use CAA, please also add `sectigo.com`, as mentioned [here](https://zerossl.com/help/troubleshoot/caa-records/) and `letsencrypt.org` as mentioned [here](https://letsencrypt.org/docs/caa/).
 3. Add a CNAME record that points to your pod.
 E.g.
    `status.my-domain.com.
 3600 IN CNAME xxx-yyy.pikapod.net`
 4. Use a tool like [DNS Checker](https://dnschecker.org/) to ensure the record on your domains shows your `pikapod.net` domain